Darthholi/WDX_GitCommander/README.md

 Dear guys!
 This project is aimed to try to compile libgit2 using C++Builder XE and making a plugin for total commander.

 To use the plugin - download Release.zip and set it up in total commander.
-Yes it might not be officially noticed by TCmd yet (and it will show an ugly message) and thats why there is the plugin manager in the file also (thx guys!).
+Yes it might not be officially noticed by TCmd yet (and it will show an ugly message possibly about missing dll which I dont understand yet) and thats why there is the plugin manager in the file also (thx guys!), use it to install it.

 The easiest way to use is to create your own columns, I suggest just replacing the original SIZE solumn with the column "SizeAndBranch".
 Because that will show the branch instead of <DIR> for directories.